sakshi-khangar/React-Router-Dashboard/README.md

 ## Learning Outcome
 - This project helped in understanding:
- -- How routing works in React
+ - How routing works in React
- -- How nested routes are implemented
+ - How nested routes are implemented
- --How to structure a React project efficiently --Building clean and user-friendly UI
+ -How to structure a React project efficiently -Building clean and user-friendly UI